ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 What concerns you is the cure.

+Do some of these bold statements challenge or confuse you?
+Get the insights and thoughts of other like-minded people in the online discussion group.

 Do not spend your time in so-called charitable work or charity movements; most charity only tends to perpetuate the wretchedness it aims to eradicate.
 I do not say that you should be hard-hearted or unkind and refuse to hear the cry of need, but you must not try to eradicate poverty in any of the conventional ways.
 Put poverty behind you, and put all that pertains to it behind you, and "make good."

+Get rich.
+That is the best way you can help the poor.

 And you cannot hold the mental image which is to make you rich if you fill your mind with pictures of poverty and all its attendant ills.
 Do not read books or papers which give circumstantial accounts of the wretchedness of the tenement dwellers, of the horrors of child labor, and so on.
 Do not read anything which fills your mind with gloomy images of want and suffering.

-You cannot help the poor in the least by knowing about these things, and the wide-spread knowledge of them does not tend at all to do away with poverty.
+You cannot help the poor in the least by knowing about these things, and the widespread knowledge of them does not tend at all to do away with poverty.

 What tends to do away with poverty is not the getting of pictures of poverty into your mind, but getting pictures of wealth, abundance, and possibility into the minds of the poor.